heleneross/filelinks/com_filelinks_j25/readme.md

 ## TODO

-Add access rules for viewing with filelink plugin output

-File uploads
+* File uploads - not sure I will add this

-Attach image to item
+* Attach image to item

 ## Optional extras